HenryQuan/the-lott-simulation/README.md

 - For Set for Life, you can occasionally win 10 to 20 dollars (easier than Saturday and Monday & Wednesday Lotto), $35 is rare and it is unlikely to win Div 4 onwards.
 - For Lotto Strike, you can win 1 dollar and occasionally win 100 dollars, $1k is super rare and unlikely to win Div 1.

-Lucky Lotteries is recomded.
+Lucky Lotteries is recommended.
 1 in 270,000 is actually possible.